MTAPcoin/MTAPCoin-MN-Install/Staking_for_Windows.md

 ## Windows Wallet Staking Guide
-* This section is designed to help you setup your Windows wallet for staking IPS
+* This section is designed to help you setup your Windows wallet for staking MTAP coin

 Install the latest released MTAP Windows Wallet
 Both 32bit and 64bit variants are available